Search

 Add the chopped celery, sweet onion, bell pepper and garlic.
 Continue cooking over medium heat until the vegetables are soft, about 15 minutes.

-Cover, reduce the heat to medium-low and cook until the peas are very tender – about 45 minutes to one hour.
+Cook until the peas are very tender – about 45 minutes to one hour.

 In a medium saucepan heat the remaining olive oil over medium heat.
 Stir in the rice and cook for about 5 to 7 minutes to lightly toast the rice.